 The idea of an “expert system;” a computer program that embodies some domain of human expertise to operate complex systems or analyze and diagnose complex problems, has been a dream of computer science for over 50 years.
 Despite early optimism about technologies such as rule-based inference engines going back to the 1980s, software that emulates human logic and decision-making is, today, still highly code intensive.
 Whether the domain is industrial data monitoring or business rules, such applications are very expensive to design, develop and maintain.

+Automation of even a little of what these knowledge workers do using computers to process information one fact at a time, means essentially – one line of code at a time.
+Developing, debugging and maintaining computer code is expensive.
 Even when the investment is made, today’s automation software is brittle; subject to total failure when confronted with a problem that lies outside the anticipated scope of the program.
 Where the cost of failures is high, as with transportation systems or network management, the solution is to keep humans in the loop, but this is a less than optimal solution.
-Human knowledge confers flexibility, but people don’t perform as well as computers in data-intensive environments, beside humans are also very expensive.
+Human knowledge confers flexibility, but people have a hard time keeping up was large amounts of data in real-time, beside humans are also very expensive to train and employ.

-CKM is poised to revolutionize the automation industry by providing a practical way to capture and process human knowledge in software without extensive application specific code.
-New Sapience has the operational software and know-how today to start building a new generation of expert systems – ones that combine the flexibility that comes from broad world or domain knowledge with computers capability to process vast quantities of data.
+New Sapience is ready to work with our customers to achieve unprecedented gains in automated decision making while simultaneously reducing system development, maintenance and operating costs.
+New Sapience has the operational platform and know-how today to build a new generation of automated applications – ones that combine the flexibility that comes from deep world or domain knowledge with computers capability to process vast quantities of data.

-People need to be able to talk with their technology – but none of the “conversational interfaces” such as Apple’s Siri, Google Assistant, Amazon Alexa, Microsoft Cortana, Facebook Messenger, etc. can actually converse.
-In fact, they don’t actually comprehend a single word you say to them.
+None of the “conversational interfaces” such as Apple’s Siri, Google Assistant, Amazon Alexa, Microsoft Cortana, Facebook Messenger, etc. can actually converse.
+In fact, they don’t understand a single word you say to them.
+They have no understanding of any kind.

 The result is something the world has never seen before: a digital entity with the core knowledge needed to understand the meaning of natural language words and grammar.
 In short out technology can do what no other software can do because it is the only software that understands what the words mean.
 Each instance of our software becomes a unique individual as it learns, like a person, through reading and conversation.
 We call these entities sapiens.